wrstlbrnft/jodconverter/README.md

 1. The [GNU Lesser General Public License, Version 3](LICENSE-LGPL3.txt) (or later)
 2. The [Apache License, Version 2.0](LICENSE-APACHE2.txt)

+Take a look at each individual dependency license to see if it's right for you.

 ## Version
 3 Beta... since I'm new to this particular project, I suspect it will remain in Beta for the forseeable future.